Ernest Jenner: Career

 Jenner taught for seven years in Bexley after which he studied music at the Tobias Matthay Pianoforte School.
 In 1925 he studied at the Royal Academy of Music, becoming a sub-professor of piano in 1926.
 In London he was pianist for theatre orchestras and performed as a soloist.

-In 1928 he emigrated to Wellington, New Zealand, taking up a position of lecturer in music at the Teachers' Training College.
+In 1928 he emigrated to Wellington, New Zealand, taking up a position of lecturer in music at the Wellington Teachers' Training College.
 The college closed in 1932 as a result of the depression and after which Jenner took up the same position at the Christchurch Teachers' Training College, which had been vacated by Vernon Griffiths.
 He retired in 1954.

 Jenner continued as a performer, in chamber music and as a concerto pianist.
 He performed with the National Orchestra in 1954.
 He was soloist in performances of John Ireland's Piano Concerto.
 He was conductor of several choirs: Basilica of the Sacred Heart in Wellington, Church of St Michael and All Angels, and Liederkränzchen (a women's choir) and, from 1937, the Royal Christchurch Musical Society in Christchurch.

 As a composer he wrote piano pieces, songs and cantatas.
 He wrote books on music tuition, especially sight-singing, and a church music course for Catholic schools; he was also a broadcaster and music critic for the Christchurch Press.